Grant592/grant592.github.io/_posts/2022-05-31-databricks-part1.md

 ### Stay Tuned

-For part 1 we've looked at accessing the Spotify API, creating a Spark Dataframe from the data and then someof the basic syntax for querying the dataframe.
+For part 1 we've looked at accessing the Spotify API, creating a Spark Dataframe from the data and then some of the basic syntax for querying the dataframe.
 For part two next week we'll look at running experiments with MLflow and hyperparameter tuning with Hyperopt.